 Admission Requirements and Procedures

 Admission to the Athletic Training Program at Concord University is competitive and should not be confused with admission to the University.
-Students entering the University should apply for admission into the ATP during the spring semester of their first year, assuming that all admission requirements have been or will have been met by the end of their first year.
-This means that students complete one semester of coursework, and then apply to the ATP during the second semester of their first year or before the 30th hour is completed.
-If accepted into the ATP, students complete a total of six semesters of courses and required clinical experiences.
-The quota of applicants accepted into the ATP is limited by faculty and clinical preceptor to student ratios recommended by the CAATE, the number of affiliated clinical sites utilized by the ATP, and the highly individualized nature of this program.
+Students entering the University can apply for admission into the ATP during the spring semester of their second year, assuming that all admission requirements have been or will have been met by the end of their second year.
+This means that students complete three semesters of coursework, and then apply to the ATP during the second semester of their second year or before the 60th hour is completed.
+If accepted into the ATP, students complete a total of four semesters of courses (60 credit hours) and required clinical experiences.
+The quota of applicants accepted into the ATP is limited by faculty and preceptor to student ratios recommended by CAATE, the number of affiliated clinical sites utilized by the ATP, and the highly individualized nature of this program.
 Admission to the ATP is based on the following criteria:

-- Must have earned a minimum of 30 semester hours (100 level or higher) prior to acceptance.
+- Must have earned approximately 60 semester hours (100 level or higher) prior to acceptance.

 - Must have a minimum cumulative GPA of 2.5 on a 4.0 scale.